row-engineering/ai-narration/README.md

 - Directory structure: `/wp-content/narrations/YYYY/post-slug/`

 ### Data Structure
-The plugin inserrts inline JavaScript data via a varaibel in global namespace to each Post that has a narration.
+The plugin inserts inline JavaScript data via a variable in global namespace to each Post that has a narration.
 This mirrors the data from the JSON file created for each narration.
 The player relies on this for rendering and playback:

 ```
 <script id='ai-narration-data'>